-Careers & Further Education
+Careers and Further Education

 Hartford Church of England High School’s approach is underpinned by research, which has shown that good CEIAG can:

-• Inspire young people to succeed in their careers.
+- Inspire young people to succeed in their careers.

-• Increase motivation, leading to improved exam results.
+- Increase motivation, leading to improved exam results.

-• Improve decision making by increasing students’ knowledge of the world of work.
+- Improve decision making by increasing students’ knowledge of the world of work.

-• Reduce young people’s anxiety about the future.
+- Reduce young people’s anxiety about the future.

-• Help to improve social mobility.
+- Help to improve social mobility.

 Student Careers Entitlement